v1.10.90-0e025b8

 Best Practices for Fare Aggregation

-• **Throttle requests** to avoid rate limits on high-demand routes.
+• **Throttle requests** to 1-3 seconds between searches to avoid rate limits on high-demand routes

-• **Cache aggressively** to reduce repeat requests and control cost.
+• **Cache aggressively** to reduce repeat requests and control bandwidth cost

 Common Data Sources